Dfenestrator/GooPyCharts/compareToMATLAB.md

 ## Advantages
 - It uses Python!
 One big advantage here is text/file processing
 - It is free!
 - Tooltips!
-(You highlight a point on the graph and it tells you what the point is)
+(You highlight a point on the graph and it tells you what the point is, so integration is better than MATLAB's)
 - Prettier
 - Integrates well with the web.
 It is very simple to embed a graph produced by GooPyCharts into a webpage (just copy the HTML, if you are interested in doing this and have questions, just ask).